microsoft/WindowsAppSDK/specs/README.md

     - As the design group is spread out we prefer giving no less than 48h notice when reviewing APIs
     - Reviews are typically scheduled for Tuesdays 1-2pm PST/PDT or Thursdays 1-3pm PST/PDT
-    - API reviewers should post in the initial issue thread with the date and time of the review
+    - API reviewers should post in the initial issue thread with the date and time of the review and any group-call information.

-3. When scheduling a review, representatives should _only_ look at the _first_ commit in the pull request.
-API authors should _avoid_ pushing new commits to the pull request while review is happening.

-4. The design group (and you, the community!) leaves comments in the pull request.
+3. The design group (and you, the community!) leaves comments in the pull request

-    - Open a new pull request to merge your spec to the `main` branch
-    - Reference the issue thread in the pull request to link them together
+    - Make sure to leave comments _before_ the scheduled time; comments afterwards may not be seen or applied
+    - API authors should _avoid_ responding to posted comments until _after_ the review

-5. During the review timeslot, the API design group will join a Teams call and review any comments on the pull request.
+4. During the review timeslot, the API design group will join a Teams call and review any comments on the pull request.
+See below for the "feedback keywords" the review meeting uses.

     > Note: community members are welcome to join our Teams call just as soon as we can figure out
     > how to publish the Teams link for public joining.

-6. After review, the API design representative works with the API designer to apply any feedback generated during the review period.
+5. After review, the API design representative works with the API designer to apply any feedback generated during the review period.

-7. When the API representative is satisfied that the spec is ready to go they can press the Merge button on the pull request.
+6. When the API representative is satisfied that the spec is ready to go they can press the Merge button on the pull request.

 **DO** send deep-links to both the formatted and raw views of the markdown spec.
+To get the link
+information:

+-   In the pull request UI, select the "Files Changed" tab
+-   Click the "Changes from nn commits" drop down
+-   Select the full range of commits to review
+-   Send the resulting pull-request URI
+-   Send a link to "source diff" of the markdown file in question
+-   Click the "show rich diff" button and send a resulting link for the formatted version

-**DO NOT** push updates to the under-review branch until the review has completed.
+**AVOID** pushing updates to the under-review branch until the review has completed.

 **DO NOT** click the "Approve" button when finishing your review commentary.
 Instead, use the "Comment" or "Request Changes" buttons.